davisjam/davisjam.github.io/auto-publications.md

 1. *Testing of lock managers in computing environments*.
  Davis and **Davis**.
- US Patent Office 2020.
+ US patent, held by IBM 2020.

 2. *File metadata verification in a distributed file system*.
  **Davis** and Davis.
- US Patent Office held by IBM 2020.
+ US patent, held by IBM 2020.

 3. *Detection of file corruption in a distributed file system*.
  **Davis**, Davis, and Knop.
- US Patent Office 2018.
+ US patent, held by IBM 2018.

 ## Dissertation